ObjectiveSubject/oakland-pattern-portfolio/docs/pattern-portfolio.md

 ---
 layout: default
-category: visual
+category: pattern
-title: Visual Identity
+title: Pattern Portfolio
 ---

 <p class="about-that">The goal of the City of Oakland’s Design Toolkit is to support a consistent visual identity to provide clear communication to our community, and to help design and build great experiences for <a href="oaklandca.gov">Oaklandca.gov</a>.</p>